-In Illinois as of January 1, 2016, (f) provides for what happens if the parent seeking relocation submits her or his notice seeking relocation.
+Section (f) of our Relocation Act addresses what occurs if the parent seeking relocation submits her or his notice seeking relocation.
 One first submits the notice.
-Then if one of three things occur, then the parent seeking relocation must file a petition seeking permission to relocate.
+Then if one of three things stated occurs, the parent seeking relocation must file a petition seeking permission to relocate.
 The circumstances are: "If the non-relocating parent objects to the relocation, fails to sign the notice provided under subsection (c), or the parents cannot agree on modification of the parenting plan or allocation judgment..."

-The critical language of the new law provides, "(g) The court shall modify the parenting plan or allocation judgment in accordance with the child's best interests."
+The critical language of Illinois relocation law provides, "(g) The court shall modify the parenting plan or allocation judgment in accordance with the child's best interests."
 What does this mean?
 Does it mean that the burden of proof and going forward is on the parent seeking relocation?
 Or is only the burden of going forward on that parent?

 Illinois is a large state which has borders on five states.
-In fact, 40 of the 102 counties in Illinois border other states.
+In fact, 40 of the 102 counties in Illinois border other states!
+Consider this in light of the fact that your parenting plan might be able to tweak the language of a parenting plan including a more lenient burden of proof if a move is relatively nearer and a higher burden of proof if the relocation is to a more distant location.